AdobeDocs/workfront.en/help/quicksilver/administration-and-setup/tips-tricks-and-troubleshooting/acitve-and-deactivated-objects.md

 ## Programs

-A program must be active in order to appear on the Program field for a project.
+A program must be active in order to appear on the [!UICONTROL Program] field for a project.

 You can make a program active while editing the program.